The many routes to the ubiquitous Bradley-Terry model: Objective function maximization

 A reasonable set of criteria for this function would then be: \begin{enumerate} \item $f: \mathbb{R}^{+} \rightarrow [0,1]$, \item $f(1) = \frac{1}{2}$, \item $\lim_{x\to 0} f(x)=0$, \item $\lim_{x\to\infty} f(x)=1$, \end{enumerate}

-Proceeding in a similar fashion to the previous section, the only function including exactly zero or one flop that meets criterion 4 is $f(x)=1$ (or equivalents, for example, $f(x)=x \div x$), but this violates criteria 2 and 3.
-Considering a function with two operators and again considering criterion 4, then it must be that the operator $\div$ is employed as otherwise the limit would be infinite in absolute value other than in cases which are equivalent to a constant (for example, $f(x)=x + (1 - x)$).
-So if there is a solution with exactly two operators then it must be of the form $f(x)=g(x) \div h(x)$ where either $g(x)=x$ or $h(x)=x$ or $g(x)=\text{constant}$ or $h(x)=\text{constant}$ in order that only two operators are used, and the other must be a single-operator function involving $+$ or $-$ in order to meet criterion 4.
+Proceeding in a similar fashion to the previous section, constant functions cannot meet all criteria.
+The only function including exactly zero or one flop that meets criterion 4 is a constant.
+Considering a function with two operators and again considering criterion 4, then it must be that the operator $\div$ is employed as otherwise the function would be a constant or the limit would be infinite in absolute value.
+So if there is a solution with exactly two operators then it must be of the form $f(x)=g(x) \div h(x)$.
+In order to ensure that there are only two operators in total, either $g$ or $h$ must have no operator, and therefore be equal to one of the parameters or to a constant.
+The other must be a single-operator function involving $+$ or $-$ in order to meet criterion 4 without being equal to a constant.
 Criterion 3 implies that $g(x)=x$, and criterion 2 then tells us that $h(x)=1+x$.
 Thus

 giving